-To apply for an RDS firefighter vacancy you must:
+To apply for an on-call firefighter vacancy you must:

-RDS firefighters provide an efficient and effective service that gives emergency cover to more than 90% of the United Kingdom.
-They are paid volunteers who do the same job as full-time firefighters, however instead of being based on a fire station they are 'on-call' from work (employer's consent required) and/or home.
+On-call firefighters provide an efficient and effective service that gives emergency cover to more than 90% of the United Kingdom.
+They are paid volunteers who do the same job as full-time firefighters, however instead of being based at a fire station they are 'on-call' from work (employer's consent required) and/or at home.

 What are drill nights?

-Drill nights give people who wish to become a retained duty system firefighter the opportunity to come along and see what firefighters actually do.
-This is a great way to observe what is involved in becoming a retained firefighter.
+Drill nights give people who wish to become an on-call firefighter the opportunity to come along and see what firefighters actually do.
+This is a great way to observe what is involved in becoming an on-call firefighter.
 The evening covers operational procedures such as:

 An important part of your preparation for making an application to become a trainee firefighter includes having knowledge and understanding of the firefighter’s role and values within the fire and rescue service.